thunder-so/brochure/src/content/docs/import-repository.md

 ## Install your application

-Press the `Install Application` button to deploy the CDK stack to your AWS account.
+Press the `Deploy` button to deploy the CDK stack to your AWS account.